MSU-AI/grading-calendar-ai/functions/README.md

 1. Upload and process PDF documents (syllabus and transcript)
 2. Extract text from PDFs using OCR
-3. Predict final grades using both ChatGPT and Linear Regression models
+3. Predict final grades using ChatGPT
 4. Store predictions and analyses in Firestore

 ## Function Categories